-We constructed a decision-analytic multistate Markov model125 to determine the cost-effectiveness of six treatment regimens for HCV genotype 1 currently marketed in the US, as shown in Table 10 below.
+We constructed a decision-analytic multistate Markov model125 to determine the cost-effectiveness of six treatment regimens for HCV genotype 1 marketed in the US marketed in the US as of the December 18, 2014 CTAF public meeting date, as shown in Table 10 below.
 Note that there are two rows for LDV/SOF; we alternatively assumed that 1) a percentage of treatment-naïve non-cirrhotic patients would be candidates for eight weeks of therapy (LDV/SOF 8/12) and 2) all treatment-naïve patients would receive 12 weeks of therapy (LDV/SOF 12).
 The percentage of patients eligible for eight weeks of therapy in the LDV/SOF 8/12 strategy was assumed to be 67% based on the proportion of clinical trial subjects with viral loads <6 million IU/mI; this percentage was varied from 30% to 90% in sensitivity analyses.